Polar Β· Aromatic

 🧬 One Amino Acid, Many Molecules

 Tyrosine sits at the center of one of the most consequential biosynthetic pathways in human physiology.
 The enzyme tyrosine hydroxylase converts tyrosine to DOPA.
 From DOPA: dopamine (reward, motivation, movement control).
-From dopamine: noradrenaline (norepinephrine β€” alertness, attention, fight-or-flight).
+From dopamine: noradrenaline (norepinephrine β€” alertness, attention, fight-or-flight response).
 From noradrenaline: adrenaline (epinephrine β€” acute stress response, heart rate).
 In a completely separate pathway: thyroid hormones T3 and T4 (metabolism regulation).
 And in melanocytes: melanin (skin and hair pigment).

 Conditionally Essential: The Phenylalanine Connection

-Phosphorylation: The Third Target
+Phosphorylation: The Signaling Role

 Alongside serine and threonine, tyrosine is one of three amino acids that can be phosphorylated by protein kinases.
-Tyrosine phosphorylation accounts for only about 0.05% of all phosphorylation events in the cell β€” far less than serine (65–70%) or threonine (30%) β€” but it is disproportionately important in cell signaling.
+Tyrosine phosphorylation accounts for only about 0.05% of all phosphorylation events in the cell β€” far less than serine (65–70%) or threonine (around 30%) β€” but it is disproportionately important in cell signaling.
 Many growth factor receptors are tyrosine kinases: when a growth signal arrives, they phosphorylate tyrosine residues on themselves and on downstream proteins, triggering cascades that control cell division, survival, and differentiation.

-Tyrosine kinases are among the most important cancer drug targets.
-Imatinib (Gleevec), one of the first targeted cancer drugs, works by blocking a specific tyrosine kinase.
-The discovery that cancer could be treated by targeting a single dysregulated kinase β€” rather than killing all dividing cells β€” was a turning point in oncology.
+Tyrosine kinases are among the most important targets in cancer pharmacology.
+Imatinib (Gleevec), one of the first targeted cancer drugs, works by blocking a specific aberrant tyrosine kinase β€” BCR-ABL β€” in chronic myeloid leukemia.
+The discovery that a cancer could be treated by targeting a single dysregulated kinase, rather than indiscriminately killing all dividing cells, marked a turning point in oncology.

 Interesting Facts